AuxinJeron/auxinjeron.github.io/_posts/others/2019-10-15-sample-explain-isolation-level.md

 For example, in the example of **nonrepeatable read**, if we add a lock to index account "1111" when Transcaction B first `SELECT` the record of account "1111", then transaction A cannot be commited since it would be told it is trying to update a locked record and transaction A would be rolled back.
 In the example of **phantom read**, we ain't able to add a similar lock when transaction B first `SELECT` since we don't even have the record account "1111" at our table at that time.

 ### **serialization anomaly**
 The result of successfully committing a group of transactions is inconsistent with all possible ordering of running those transactions one at a time.
+Serializabilty is the ability to ensure that a schedule for executing concurrent transactions is equivalent to oen that executes the transactions serially in some order.

 *Example*:
 Transaction A is trying to insert the account of account "1111"